qiaoyu-zheng/RP3D-Diag/README.md

 ## Model

-The overview of our method.
+The overview of our model **RadDiag**.
 Three parts demonstrate our proposed visual encoders and fusion module, together with the knowledge enhancement strategy respectively. a, The three types of vision encoder, i.e., ResNet-based, ViT-based , and
 ResNet-ViT-mixing. b, The architecture of the fusion module.
 The figure shows the transformer-based fusion module, enabling case-level information fusion. c, The knowledge enhancement strategy.
 We first pre-train a text encoder with extra medical